 A Democratic Jewish State

-The Mandate for Israel extends democracy to the entire historic region of Judea and Samaria and ensures that Israel is preserved as a democratic Jewish state.
+The Mandate for Israel extends Israel sovereignty over all of Judea and Samaria and ensures that Israel is preserved as a democratic Jewish state.

 Highlights of the MANDATE for ISRAEL

-• Israel's democracy and law will be extended to the entire Judea and Samaria region.
+· Israel law will be extended to all of Judea and Samaria.

-• All residents of Judea and Samaria will become permanent residents and elect local municipalities.
+· Residents of Judea and Samaria will become permanent residents of Israel and elect local officials.

 TWO STATE PLANS

-Two-state plans such as the Road Map, the Geneva Plan, Oslo Accords, and the Saudi Arabia Proposal seek to end the current status of indeterminacy and limbo.
+Two-state plans seek to end the current status of indeterminacy and limbo.
 Many believe that two-state plans will prevent a possible demographic catastrophe that would destroy Israel as a democratic Jewish state.
 The demographic basis for this fear has been disproved in studies presented in the United States and Israel.
-Ironically, two-state plans that seek to avoid demographic catastrophes, all permit unrestricted Arab immigration west of the Jordan River into the new Palestinian state.
+Ironically, two-state plans that seek to avoid demographic catastrophes all permit Arab immigration west of the Jordan River into the new Palestinian state.
 This unlimited immigration will quickly lead to an irreversible demographic catastrophe and assure that the Jewish population west of the Jordan River will become a minority and could ultimately endanger the very existence of the State of Israel.

 ALL two-state plans are fatally flawed because they propose a sovereign state that would